wojtek9502/mcp_satellites_search_nearby/README.md

-# Fetch MCP Server
+# Satellite Passes MCP Server
-A Model Context Protocol server with satellites passes near your location search capabilities.
-This server enables LLMs to run satellites searcher with proper parameters based on your input.
+A Model Context Protocol (MCP) server provides satellite pass information near your location.
+This server allows LLMs to run satellite searches with proper parameters based on your input.
-It is an MCP Server version of the project: [satellites_search_nearby](https://github.com/wojtek9502/satellites_search_nearby)
+It is the MCP Server version of the project: [satellites_search_nearby](https://github.com/wojtek9502/satellites_search_nearby)

 ### Available objects to track with the default TLE
 - ISS (ZARYA)